Contributing to Mainflux#

-To start contributing to the project, fork it, clone your fork repository, and configure the remotes:
+To contribute to the project, fork it, clone your fork repository, and configure the remotes:

 git clone https://github.com/<your-username>/mainflux.git cd mainflux git remote add upstream https://github.com/mainflux/mainflux.git

-If you cloned a while ago, get the latest changes from upstream:
+If your cloned repository is behind the upstream commits, then get the latest changes from upstream:

 git checkout master git pull --rebase upstream master